 Women in Physics and Astronomy (email@example.com) - The Women in Physics and Astronomy (WiPA) group was established to raise awareness throughout the entire school of not only the important contributions women have made and continue to make in physics and astronomy, but also about the various mechanisms that make it difficult for women to make those contributions.
 Planned activities raise the visibility of women within the school and encourage interactions amongst female graduate students, faculty and/or research associates.
 It is hoped that the Women in Physics and Astronomy group will encourage a respectful climate for women in the school.

-Society of Physics Students (firstname.lastname@example.org) - We are a group of students interested in physics.
-We are located in Shepherd Labs room 508, which is a great place to hang out, get help on homework, or advice about life in general.
+Society of Physics Students (firstname.lastname@example.org) - We are a group of undergraduate students interested in physics.
+We are located in PAN 364, which is a great place to hang out, get help on homework, or advice about life in general.

 GradPhi (email@example.com) - Our goals are to create a sense of collegiality among Physics and Astronomy graduate students and provide informal mentoring for the incoming graduate students.
 We also provide a forum through which the graduate student community can select representatives to committees which require graduate student representation, such as the colloquium committee, graduate studies committee, and COGS (Council of Graduate Students).